lmorchard/blog.lmorchard.com/posts/2022-06-07-finley-and-charley/index.md

 For weeks, almost every night after work, Quinn met up with Wren at a dark, quiet bar.
 They could talk, there was booze.
 It was better than either of their tiny apartments, at least for the earlier hours of the evenings.

 "You know, that name," said Wren, glowering over a bulb of bourbon.
 "Demigod.
-It was a joke.
+It started as a joke.
 They're just meant to be habitat governance systems.
 But we gave them fake personalities.
 Now we pretend they're people.
-How long til we forget they're not really gods?"
+How long until we forget they're not really gods?"

 "They're not gods, though," said Quinn.